sk-manyways/article-idx/README.md

-A Chrome plugin, which finds articles on your current webpage and creates and index (table of contents) above it.
+A Chrome plugin, which finds articles on your current webpage and creates and index (table of contents) above it. (at time of writing *only* in Chrome Canary with AI support)

 It does this by breaking the article up into sections, and using the LLM to summarize each section, providing 3 key ideas of that section.